How to Use a Smoking Oven

 The methods given for home smoking are not necessarily the only way or the correct way but they are what works for us.

-We supply two types of hot smokers:
+We supply several different hot smokers:

 Different smoking chips produce different flavours.
 Some give a stronger flavour than others so it’s really down to personal preference.
 It’s good fun experimenting with the different smoking chips and dusts available.
 It is not advisable to make your own due to possibility of contamination, for example oil from a chain saw.
 Also some woods including many soft woods will give the food a resin taste which is unpleasant.